Stav-Barak/Deal_Watch/README.md

 # 🛍️ Deal_Watch - Cloud-Based Discount & Promotion Detection
+This is my first Data Engineering project in the cloud 🚀

 ## 📖 Overview
 **DealWatch** is a cloud-based data engineering project designed to collect, process, and analyze product prices and promotions from multiple e-commerce websites.